eserie/wax-ml/docs/developer.md

 ```

 Alternatively, you can run this command via the [pre-commit](https://pre-commit.com/)
-framework by executing the following in the main WAX directory:
+framework by executing the following in the main WAX-ML directory:

 ```bash
 pre-commit run --all